dchandra1985/portfolio/_posts/2018-12-19-Gradient Descent.md

     return [m_updated,b_updated,mse]
 ```

-Cost Function:

-The objective of the cost function is to minimize the mean squared Error.
+The objective of the cost function is to minimize the mean squared error.

 ```python
 def plot_cost_function(mse):